-Celebrate all the wonder of fall with this hearty and warming, grain-free Chicken & Sweet Potato Chipotle Chili.
+Celebrate all the wonder of fall with this hearty and warming, grain-free Chicken and Sweet Potato Chipotle Chili.
 With the perfect blend of sweet and spicy, it’s a dish that’s sure to make a regular appearance at your dinner table!

 Bring on the soup.